jump-dev/Convex.jl/README.md

 To install, just git clone the repo.
 As mentioned in the previous section, `ecos.so` is expected at a specific location.
 Work is still in progress and a clean, easy-to-use/install module will be available soon.

-# Basic Usage
+# Basic Types

 ## Variables
-Variables are self-explanatory.
-These are the entities whose values will be calculated by solving the problem.
+Variables represent the quantities that we want to find by solving the problem.
 ```
 # Scalar variable
 x = Variable()